uF4No/zksync-smart-accounts/README.md

 ```

 - SCAs deployed using the default `create` or `create2` will not be identified as accounts by the protocol and sending transactions from these accounts will result in the error `Validation revert: Sender is not an account`.

+- Factory contracts that deploy other contracts must know the `bytecodeHash` of the contract that they'll deploy (normally passed as a factory constructor param) and its correspondent `bytecode` (passed as `factory_deps` on deployment).
+See the `deploy-dummy-fac.ts` and `deploy-dummy-proxy-fac.ts` scripts as reference.
+[Learn more about contract deployments on ZKsync here](https://docs.zksync.io/build/developer-reference/ethereum-differences/contract-deployment).

+- If the SCA is a proxy with the account logic in a different implementation contract, then the proxy must be deployed with `createAccount` or `create2Account`.
+The implementation can be deployed with `create` or `create2`.

 ## Setup